eukaprotech/euka-datatables/README.md

         label:'Address'
     }
 ];
-let recordsPerPage = 10;
-let title = 'Client List';//this can also be a html element or react component let recordsPerPageOptions = {10:10, 15:15, 20:20, 25:25, 50:50, 100:100, 150:150, 200:200, All:-1};
+let title = 'Client List';//this can be a html element or react component let options = {
-let options = {
-    paginate:true,
-    recordsPerPage:recordsPerPage,
-    recordsPerPageOptions:recordsPerPageOptions,
-    search:true,
-    page:1,
-    selectRows:true,
-    responsive:'collapse',
-    onRowsSelect:(selectedDataIndices, selectedData)=>{

-    }
+    responsive:'collapse'
 };

 <EukaDataTable